Sterling Opera House: Plans for the future

 The Sterling Opera House has been abandoned for almost 50 years, and is in need of restoration.
 Peeling paint, broken windows and rusted metal are merely a few of the problems that have worsened over the years and will need to be fixed.
 The town of Derby wants to see that this happens as soon as possible.
 In September 2011, a plan revealed by the town government showed what the plans would be to fix up the old Sterling Opera House.
-This plan is very costly however, and is estimated to be between 3-4 million dollars.
-U.S. Representative Rosa DeLauro received a grant for 150 thousand dollars to go towards cleaning up the interior.
+This plan is very costly however, and is estimated to be between $3–4 million.
+U.S. Representative Rosa DeLauro received a grant for $150,000 to go towards cleaning up the interior.
 Future plans include tours to showcase the building, and to also make it the town's city hall once again.